Final Restraining Orders in New Jersey

 - A restraining order is necessary to protect the safety and well being of the plaintiff.
 Essentially, a reasonable person would be in fear for their safety based on the domestic violent acts of the defendant.

-If the Judge finds all three elements, by a preponderance of evidence, then a Final Restraining Order (FRO) will issue.
+On the other hand, if the Judge finds all three elements required to obtain a permanent restraining order, by a preponderance of evidence which is the standard of evidence for civil cases in New Jersey, then a Final Restraining Order (FRO) will issue.
 These are permanent in NJ and never expire.
 The collateral consequences include the following:

 - The defendant is fingerprinted and placed in a domestic violence database for offenders